zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 ## Invoking `zmb` using Docker

-It's also possible to interract with `zonemaster/backend` container with `zmb`
+You can also use the `zmb` command to interact with the `zonemaster/backend` container.

 ```
 docker run -ti --rm --net host zonemaster/backend zmb start_domain_test --domain zonemaster.net